DanAarAug/CMPM35-Project2/README.md

 Example we based our project on: https://observablehq.com/@d3/sortable-bar-chart

+Sketch.png in the main folder is our project planning sketch.

 ---

 Notes: The files PaxHeader, caloriesCounted.csv, fd6c17ec40fe27da@286.js, index.html, index.js, inspector.css, package.json, and runtime.js are all necessary to run the code properly in a webserver.
 This is due to how Observablehq formats projects.